 Kritika Pandey (MFA '20) is a Pushcart-nominated writer from Jharkhand, India.
 She was awarded the 2020 Commonwealth Short Story Prize for her story "The Great Indian Tee and Snakes."
 She is a recipient of a 2020 grant from the Elizabeth George Foundation.
 Her works have thrice been shortlisted for the Commonwealth Short Story Prize and have appeared in The Common, The Bombay Literary Magazine, Raleigh Review, UCity Review, The Bombay Review, and eFiction India.
 She is the winner of the 2020 James W. Foley Memorial Prize, 2018 Harvey Swados Fiction Prize, the 2018 Cara Parravani Memorial Award in Fiction, and a 2014 Charles Wallace India Trust Scholarship for Creative Writing at the University of Edinburgh.
 She is a 2014 Young India Fellow and an Electronics Engineer.

-Jay Ritchie (MFA '20) is the author of Cheer Up, Jay Ritchie (Coach House Books, 2017).
-His work has appeared in Powder Keg, The Puritan, Spork, glitterMOB, and has been performed on CBC Radio, at the Newmarket National 10-minute Play Festival, and at the Phi Centre in Montreal.
+Jay Ritchie (MFA '20) is the author of the poetry collection Cheer Up, Jay Ritchie (Coach House Books, 2017).
+While completing his MFA in Poetry at UMass Amherst, he won the Daniel and Merrily Glosband MFA Fellowship in Poetry, the Skolfield/Goeckel Award for Poetry, and the Deborah Slosberg Memorial Award for Fiction.
+His work has appeared in EVENT, Powder Keg, The Puritan, Spork, Peach Mag, glitterMOB, carte blanche, and been performed on CBC Radio, at the Newmarket National 10-minute Play Festival, and as part of a digital installation at the Phi Centre in Montreal.
+He is a PhD student in English at McGill University and a recipient of a SSHRC CGS Doctoral Scholarship.

 Juliana Ward (MFA '20) is a poet living in Northampton MA.
 Her chapbook Venus in November is out now from b l u s h.

 Joe Crescente (MFA '19) is currently serving as the Media Literacy Fellow at the American Center in Moscow, Russia, where he conducts trainings, seminars, online courses, and webinars on media literacy to students, journalists, PR specialists, and others.
 He is currently querying his first novel, "Karaoke at the Train Station," and has begun his second.